jbush001/NyuziProcessor/software/kernel/README.md

 This is a quick and dirty kernel that exercises MMU and supervisor mode related functionality.
-This is not used by other applications now, which run on bare metal and use libos.
+This is not used by the other applications now, which run on bare metal and use libos.

-In the current default configuration, it attempts to load a file "program.elf" from the filesystem as a user space program and execute it.
-The test program is located in tests/kernel/.
+This isn't executed directly from this directory.
+There are test programs in tests/kernel that use the image produced here.
+When it executes, it attempts to load the file "program.elf" from the filesystem and execute it as a user space program.